sounkou-bioinfo/RBCFLib/README.md

 - [ ] autoconvert the range request outputs to be lists or data.frames and not strings
 - [ ] BCF iterator for sequential reading of BCF/VCF files with automatic decompression and parsing, this will provide infrastructure for the nanoarrow implementation
+- [ ] Use the bundled hmmap plugin ?